pritheeroy/pritheeroy/README.md

 💻  Currently, I am working at Borealis AI, a research institute at RBC, as a machine learning engineer on the ML Infrastructure Team with a focus on MLOps.
 I have previously interned at Manulife as a Software Engineer, where I worked on a Quantitative Investment Strategy
 System in Java and React.js.
-I have previously worked as an Automation Developer, automating data entry by setting up continuous integration and infrastructure provisioning.
-I have also worked as a Project Manager where I managed a large‑scale project, handling both the technical and project management aspects simultaneously.
+I have also worked as an Automation Developer, automating data entry by setting up continuous integration and infrastructure provisioning.
+In addition, I have worked as a Project Manager where I managed a large‑scale project, handling both the technical and project management aspects simultaneously.

 <br />